 Calling all nurses!
 Your country needs you.
 The pandemic made it very clear there is an incredible shortage of nurses.
-Now, is the perfect time to get your nursing degree and certification by attending an accelerated nursing program in PA.
-The fastest way to start your nursing career is as a licensed practical nurse (LPN).
-Then, you can go on to become a registered nurse (RN) or a family nurse practitioner (FNP).
+Now is the perfect time to get your degree in nursing and certification by attending an accelerated BSN (ABSN) program in PA.
+The Accelerated Bachelor of Science in Nursing Program (ABSN) is a second degree nursing program for students who have completed an undergraduate degree and the required prerequisites.

 Rank | School | Location |